Last Updated: 5/18/22 | May 18th, 2022

 Yet this was just the first of many such pleasant surprises on my journey.

-CJ wasn’t going far–only to the next town.
-When I asked why she stopped, she explained that I looked relatively normal, and that she’d also done some solo hitchhiking in Montana when she was younger.
-This would become a common theme over the next five weeks.
-Drivers will often stop for you to pay forward kindness they received in the past.
+CJ wasn’t going far, only to the next town.
+When I asked why she stopped, she explained that I looked relatively normal and that she’d also done some solo hitchhiking in Montana when she was younger.
+This would become a common theme over the next five weeks: drivers will often stop for you to pay back the kindness they received in the past.

-But after 5 weeks, 3500 miles, 36 rides (from both men and women), a motorcycle, a boat, an airplane, a freight train, and a tractor trailer, I would have to say that those people were wrong.
-If you’ve always dreamed of hitchhiking but are unsure how to do it, where to begin, and how to stay safe, here are fourteen tips to hitchhike smart:
+But after five weeks, 3,500 miles, 36 rides (from both men and women), a motorcycle, a boat, an airplane, a freight train, and a tractor-trailer, I can say that those people were wrong.
+If you’ve always dreamed of hitchhiking but are unsure of how to do it, where to begin, and how to stay safe, here are 14 tips to hitchhike smart:

 Cars will not stop for you if they can’t do it safely.
-Interstate on-ramps are great because cars aren’t moving very fast and there is usually room to pull over.
-Other good locations include intersections with stoplights or a stop sign, and gas stations.
+Interstate on-ramps are great because cars aren’t moving very fast and there’s usually room to pull over.
+If you have internet access on your phone, Google Maps in satellite view will show you where the best on-ramps are.
+Other good locations include intersections with stoplights or at stop signs and gas stations.
 The longer a driver can get a good look at you, the better.
-Keep an eye out for shady areas with protection from the sun, too.
-If you have Internet access on your phone, Google Maps in satellite view will show you where the best on-ramps are.
+Keep an eye out for shaded areas with protection from the sun, too.

-Hitchhiking out of big cities can be very difficult, and sometimes using public transportation to get to the outskirts is your best option.
-There are some places where it is almost impossible to get a ride, such as spots near sensitive government facilities (employees are forbidden to pick people up), prisons, or neighborhoods with high crime rates.
+Hitchhiking outside big cities can be very difficult, and sometimes using public transportation to get to the outskirts is your best option.
+There are some places where it is almost impossible to get a ride, such as near sensitive government facilities (employees are forbidden to pick people up), prisons, or neighborhoods with high crime rates.

 There are many reasons why people pick up hitchhikers.
 Maybe they’re bored and want to listen to fun travel stories.
-Maybe they were once hitchhikers, and want to share their experience (and karma) with you.
-Maybe they will try to convert you to Christianity/Islam/Scientology.
+Maybe they were once hitchhikers and want to share their experience (and karma) with you.
+Maybe they’ll try to convert you to Christianity/Islam/Scientology.
 Maybe they need help staying awake on a long drive.

-Always pack enough food and water to last a day, in case you get stuck in the middle of nowhere.
-I like to bring a few bananas, apples, tortillas, tuna, refried beans, and maybe a package of cookies to share.
+Always pack enough food and water to last a day in case you get stuck in the middle of nowhere.
+I like to bring a few bananas, apples, and tortillas; tuna; refried beans; and maybe a package of cookies to share.
 A filtered water bottle will let you safely drink from rivers and ponds.
 Take a couple of dark-colored permanent markers to create signs, some sunscreen, a first aid kit, warm clothes, and a rain jacket.

 A simple cardboard sign indicating a town nearby helps a lot.
-Keep it short and write in large capital letters with a Sharpie marker.
+Keep it short, and write in large capital letters with a Sharpie marker.
 It needs to be readable at a distance from a fast-moving vehicle.
-Use destinations that are relatively close (within 20–50 miles) and you will be more likely to score rides.
-You can then negotiate longer ones inside the vehicle if the driver is going further in your intended direction.
+Use destinations that are relatively close (within 20–50 miles), and you’ll be more likely to score rides.
+You can then negotiate longer ones inside the vehicle if the driver is going farther in your intended direction.